Tattletales: Game play

 The show changed its format after its first four months on the air.
-The second format remained for the rest of the show's run, including its latter versions.
+The second format remained for the rest of the show's run, including its later versions.

 Production for Tattletales was set up at Hollywood's Television City in either Stages 31, 41, 43.
 In both formats, the show's set consisted of two parts.
 One was a desk behind which three players could sit.
 The other was a small seating area in the upstage right corner of the stage, which was used to keep the players not in the game isolated; a sliding wall covered the seating area during game play and each player had a set of headphones to block out any noise from the other side of the wall.
 Usually, the game began with the husbands isolated and the wives onstage.
 When needed, the offstage players would appear on monitors in front of their spouses.

 The studio audience was divided into three color-coded sections: red, yellow (which Convy jokingly nicknamed the "banana section"), and blue, each section of 100 members rooting for one celebrity couple.
 Audience members in each section divided the money their respective couples won.
 The couple with the most money at the end of the show won the game, earning their section a $1,000 bonus.
 In the event of a tie, the winning sections divided the $1,000 bonus.
 A member of the winning section was also randomly drawn to win additional prizes.
 Audience members received their winnings in checks distributed as they left the studio.